uq-eresearch/thales/doc/thales-install-guide.md

     Choose which TCP/IP port for the Web application and configure the firewall to allow access to that port.
 For development and testing the default is port 3000.
-For production, you probably want to use port 80 or 443.
+For production, you will want to use port 80 or 443.

+    a.
+FirewallD

     Fedora 18 uses [FirewallD] (instead of _iptables_ of previous releases).